ziapeltagames/six-winters/docs/DESIGN.md

 * Asset - Each player uses an asset deck that has numerical resolutions on it as well as special abilities
 * Encounter - The encounter deck for the mission has random events characters encounter via progress deck triggers
 * Achievement - Used to restrict the number of achievements in play
+* Threat - The deck of threats is used throughout the act

 # Card Effects